 About the Financial Times:

 The Financial Times, one of the world’s leading business news organisations, is recognised internationally for its authority, integrity and accuracy.
-Providing essential news, comment, data and analysis for the global business community, the FT has a combined paid print and digital circulation of 720,000.
+Providing essential news, comment, data and analysis for the global business community, the FT has a combined paid print and digital circulation of 780,000.
 Mobile is an increasingly important channel for the FT, driving almost half of total traffic.
-FT education products now serve two thirds of the world’s top 50 business schools.

 About Ignites Research

 Ignites Research delivers original research and analysis on the retail mutual fund market from experienced analysts.
-With fresh content delivered straight to inboxes every week, its research covers the distribution and product topics that asset managers must understand to improve their business.
+Its research covers the distribution and product topics that asset managers must understand to improve their business.
 Ignites Research is a sister site to the popular online newsletter Ignites, and is a subsidiary of the Financial Times.